serodriguez68/designing-ml-systems-summary/04-training-data.md

 Some tasks are more sensitive to class imbalance than others.
 In general, the more complex the problem, the more sensitive it is to imbalance.
 The opposite is also true, simple linearly separable problems are not sensitive to class imbalance.

 ## Handling class imbalance
 Some might argue that you shouldn’t try to “fix” class imbalance if that’s how the data looks in the real world.
 They argue that a model should learn to handle that imbalance.
-However, developing a model that does a good job at that can be challenging, **so we still have to rely on special training techniques**.
+However, developing a model that does a good job under these conditions can be challenging, **so we still have to rely on special training techniques**.

 There are 3 high-level approaches to deal with class imbalance: (1) choosing the right metrics, (2) data-level methods and (3) algorithm-level methods.

 ### Choosing the right metrics
 Using metrics that treat all classes equally is a bad idea when you have class imbalance because the metrics will be driven by the majority classes.
 This is especially bad when the majority class is not the class you care about.
 A typical case of a bad metric is using **overall** accuracy; for example, a CANCER detecting model capable of classifying 90% of the x-rays correctly tells us very little about its CANCER detecting capabilities, since most of the samples are NON-CANCER.

-A solution to this is to use class-specific metrics targeted on the class we care about  *Precision*, *recall* and *F1* are all class-specific metrics you can use.
+A solution to this is to use class-specific metrics targeted on the class we care about.  *Precision*, *recall* and *F1* are all class-specific metrics you can use.

 #### Thresholding
 If the output of your classification model is continuous variable, like a probability, you can use a **threshold** to choose the precision and recall for your algorithm.
 This selection is actually informed by how much we care about the important class and how tolerant we can be with misclassifications of other classes.